daniel-frenkel/Valar-Systems/2209_Blynk/README.md

 # ESP32 Blynk Firmware Example
 This ESP32 Arduino firmware will get you started with programming the VAL-1000 WiFi stepper board.
+You can also use your own ESP32 and TMC2209 stepper driver.

 ## Step 1 - Download and open the Arduino code
 You may need to install several libraries: